 It’s worth acknowledging one area where this debate has rumbled on.
 As we’re sure you know, recruitment is an ongoing issue for some firms.
 As workloads are stretched to their limits, those tasked with finding the right people face a skills shortage.
 This only leads to more internal pressure on capacity and sometimes the mental health of those doing the work.

-Automation and its role in recruitment is somewhat typical of automation in accounting altogether.
-In the early stages there was scepticism, technological advancement was seen as an emerging threat to the industry.
-Now it’s seen as a clear indicator on whether a firm is willing to evolve.
+Automated accounting systems and their influence on job retention and opportunities is somewhat typical of automation in accounting altogether.
+In the early stages, there was scepticism, technological advancement was seen as an emerging threat to the industry.
+Now it’s seen as a clear indicator of whether a firm is willing to evolve.
 Those that do, have a far better chance of navigating the recruitment problem.

 Technology supports retention and career progression

 In fact, ensuring your practice makes the most out of automation and it’s in line with new, exciting technologies also help with retention.
 Young accountants are not willing to spend their time with manual data entry or other uninspiring tasks before they can move on to more interesting work.
-This generation is digital, and know how to use technology to automate what can be automated, giving them the time to learn and get involved in other areas that’s more valuable for the firm and its clients.
+This generation is digital and knows how to use technology to automate what can be automated, giving them the time to learn and get involved in other areas that are more valuable for the firm and its clients.

 Digital-savvy firms have a strong chance of dealing with the skills shortage internally, without the need for recruitment.
 As mentioned, automation tools can be the difference between a task taking minutes or hours to complete.
 With more time, managers can encourage staff to upskill and focus on their own development.
 That might mean developing your own cloud accounting specialists – but more on that later.